software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Repeat the steps 7 and 8 for each team member so that everyone can solve one merge conflict.

+## GitHub projects

+[GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) is a platform for managing taskboards.
+We will be using it for managing the user stories in our Product Backlog and the tasks in the Sprint Backlogs.

+Taskboards in GitHub Projects are called _projects_.
+Let's create a project for our Product Backlog for the user stories of our project.
+Open your repository in GitHub and click the "Projects" tab.
+Then, click the green "New project" button on the right.
+Click the arrow next to the button, if the button label is different.
+This should open dialog.
+From the left side of the dialog, choose "Board".
+This determines what the project will look like and you can change it later.
+Name the project "Product Backlog".
+Finally, click the "Create" button to create the project.

+We'll now have a project with the default columns: "Todo", "In progress" and "Done".
+Let's change the column labels by clicking the three dots at the top-right corner of the column.
+Name the columns in the following manner from left to right:

+- "Backlog" for the user stories that are not on any Sprint yet
+- "In sprint" for the user stories that are chosen for the current Sprint
+- "Done" for the user stories that have been completed

+Now, let's make sure that our project is public.
+Click the project's name and the project's settings should open.
+Scroll down to "Danger zone" section and choose "Visibility" as "Public" from the dropdown menu.

+The project will be empty for now, but we will add some user stories for the project after the Sprint Planning event.

+{: .important-title }

+> Exercise 10
+>
+> Create the "Product Backlog" project for the project as instructed above.
+Make sure that the project is public.

+Every Sprint should have a separate Sprint Backlog for the Sprint's tasks.
+Let's create a project for the Sprint 1 Backlog.
+Create a project similarly as with the Product Backlog project.
+Name the project "Sprint 1 Backlog".
+We can use the default "Todo", "In progress" and "Done" columns for the Sprint Backlog project.
+Make sure that project is pulic as with the Sprint Backlog project.
+The project will be empty for now, but we will add some tasks for the project after the Sprint Planning event.

+{: .important-title }

+> Exercise 11
+>
+> Create the "Sprint 1 Backlog" project for the project as instructed above.
+Make sure that the project is public.

 ## The README file

 The `README.md` file we worked with in the previous exercise has a special meaning in software development projects.
 When a software developer starts exploring a project, the first thing they should do is to look for the README file.
 This file should have all the relevant information about the project, for example: